-The Patient Protection Act now moves to the State Assembly and must be signed by the Governor to become law.
+The Patient Protection Act must next pass the full Assembly and be signed by the Governor to become law.

 Senator André Jacque represents Northeast Wisconsin's First Senate District, consisting of Door and Kewaunee Counties and portions of Brown, Calumet, Manitowoc, and Outagamie counties.